 Is VFV a Good Buy?

-The VFV ETF is a good fund for Canadian investors seeking to diversify their portfolios outside Canada.
-It provides broad exposure to the most popular US stocks with medium level of risk.
+The short answer is yes.
+VFV is a good fund for Canadian investors seeking to diversify their portfolios outside Canada.
+It provides broad exposure to the most popular US stocks with a medium level of risk.

 That said, VFV can be volatile and can decline significantly if the market turns down.